Geocaching

 And I have also hidden my own caches:

-I sent 4 travel bugs on their journey:
+I sent 5 travel bugs (TB) on their journey:

 1. Team Carrot: this travel bug should travel to all German cities we visited together with our South African friends.
 On our way up North, I fetched him and took him to Hamburg & Luebeck.
 He got lost East of Bielefeld and is now archived.